Brittany

 Brittany has also been referred to as Little Britain (as opposed to Great Britain, with which it shares an etymology).
 It is bordered by the English Channel to the north, Normandy to the northeast, eastern Pays de la Loire to the southeast, the Bay of Biscay to the south, and the Celtic Sea and the Atlantic Ocean to the west.
 Its land area is 34,023 km2 (13,136 sq mi).

 Brittany is the site of some of the world's oldest standing architecture, home to the Cairn of Barnenez, the Tumulus Saint-Michel and others, which date to the early 5th millennium BC.
 Today, the historical province of Brittany is split among five French departments: Finistère in the west, Côtes-d'Armor in the north, Ille-et-Vilaine in the northeast, Morbihan in the south and Loire-Atlantique in the southeast.
 Loire-Atlantique now belongs to the Pays de la Loire region while the other four departments make up the Brittany region.

 At the 2010 census, the population of historic Brittany was estimated to be 4,475,295.
 In 2017, the largest metropolitan areas were Nantes (934,165 inhabitants), Rennes (733,320 inhabitants), and Brest (321,364 inhabitants).
-Brittany is the traditional homeland of the Breton people and is one of the six Celtic nations, retaining a distinct cultural identity that reflects its history.

 A nationalist movement seeks greater autonomy within the French Republic, or independence from it.
+The reunification of Brittany is supported by half of the inhabitants of Brittany and of Loire-Atlantique, and is considered a prerequisite to further autonomy.